-Fully Managed IT Support from us is going to cost around £35 per user per month.
-It starts at a £350 minimum.
+Fully Managed IT Support from us is going to cost from £25 per user per month, starting at a minimum charge of £500 per month.

 It is important to understand we are talking only about the IT Support element of your bill.
 You will pay your IT Support Provider for other things.
 Microsoft 365 licencing, security tools and backups all add to your monthly cost.